BlocProtocol/BLOC-wiki/docs/index.md

 One of our main goal is to provide a cryptocurrency which is safe, easy to use, attractive with a strong buying power inside a powerfull ecosystem for users to benefits advantages like never before.

-BLOC makes getting started with cryptocurrencies easier than ever.
+BLOC is easy to mine and makes getting started with cryptocurrencies easier than ever.

 It's about time to take back the control of your money.
 Join us.
 ![BLOC GIF LOGO](images/BLOC-in-out_blue.gif)